 Hey everyone!
-This is the page I will be posting all my free calligraphy tutorial videos for beginners with practice sheets.
+This is the page I will be posting all my free calligraphy tutorial videos for beginners.
 I hope this will be the place that people can learn calligraphy who have never touched a calligraphy pen.
 However, I have created a step by step written tutorial for beginners here showing what kinds of calligraphy are available to learn and can point you in the direction of what tools you will need to accomplish them.
 Otherwise you can begin learning calligraphy with things you already have.
 If you fancy yourself as a crafty person you can even make a calligraphy pen.